-The Company has a three-year accounts receivable securitization facility (the "Securitization Facility") maturing July 19, 2022.
-The maximum cash advance available to the Company under the Securitization Facility is \$120.0 million.
-The Securitization Facility provides cash funding with a proportion of the Company's receivables being sold, and provides the Company with competitively priced financing and further diversifies its funding sources.
+On June 24, 2022, the Company amended its accounts receivable securitization facility (the "Securitization Facility") by extending the maturity to June 24, 2024.
+The maximum cash advance available to the Company under the Securitization Facility is \$135.0 million.
+The

+Securitization Facility provides cash funding with a proportion of the Company's receivables being sold, and provides the Company with competitively priced financing and further diversifies its funding sources.
 Under the Securitization Facility, the Company has sold certain of its trade accounts receivable, with very limited recourse, to an unconsolidated third-party trust financed by an international financial institution with a long-term AA- debt rating, for cash and short-term notes back to the Company.
 The receivables are sold at a discount to face value based on prevailing money market rates.
 The Company retains servicing responsibilities for these receivables.

-As at December 31, 2021, trade accounts receivable being serviced under this program amounted to \$145.6 million (2020: \$134.8 million).
-In return for the sale of its trade receivables, the Company will receive cash of \$112.3 million (2020: \$103.2 million) and notes receivable in the amount of \$33.3 million (2020: \$31.6 million).
+As at December 31, 2022, trade accounts receivable being serviced under this program amounted to \$171.1 million (2021: \$145.6 million).
+In return for the sale of its trade receivables, the Company will receive cash of \$122.5 million (2021: \$112.3 million) and notes receivable in the amount of \$48.6 million (2021: \$33.3 million).
 The notes receivable are non-interest bearing and are settled on the settlement dates of the securitized accounts receivable.
 Due to the timing of receipts and disbursements, the Company may, from time to time, also record a receivable or payable related to the Securitization Facility.
-As at December 31, 2021, the Company recorded a net payable in the amount of \$7.7 million (2020: \$16.8 million net payable) in accounts payable and accruals.
+As at December 31, 2022, the Company recorded a net receivable in the amount of \$10.1 million (2021: \$7.7 million in accounts payable and accruals) in notes receivable.

 The Securitization Facility is subject to certain restrictions, including the maintenance of covenants.
-The Company was in compliance with all of the requirements of this facility as at December 31, 2021.
-If the Securitization Facility were to be terminated, the Company would recognize the related amounts on the Company's 2021 audited consolidated balance sheets ("Consolidated Balance Sheets") and consider alternative financing if required.
+The Company was in compliance with all of the requirements of this facility as at December 31, 2022.
+If the Securitization Facility were to be terminated, the Company would recognize the related amounts on the Company's 2022 audited consolidated balance sheets ("Consolidated Balance Sheets") and consider alternative financing if required.

-12. CAPITAL EXPENDITURES
+13. CAPITAL EXPENDITURES

-Capital expenditures for 2021 were \$629.4 million compared to \$490.7 million last year.
-The increase in capital expenditures was primarily attributable to the construction of the London, Ontario poultry facility, the build-out of the Indianapolis, Indiana plant protein facility and the expansion of the Bacon Centre of Excellence in Winnipeg, Manitoba.
+Capital expenditures for 2022 were \$312.1 million compared to \$629.4 million last year.
+The decrease in capital expenditures was primarily attributable to the completion of the construction of the London, Ontario poultry facility; the Indianapolis, Indiana plant protein facility; and the expansion of the Bacon Centre of Excellence in Winnipeg, Manitoba.